 The College is not an academic hothouse.
 We place particular emphasis on pupils developing appropriate values.
 Our intention is that they will develop as young people through an all-round education in which the process, at least initially, is as important as the outcome.

 Our entry procedures are intended to identify applicants who will thrive at Eastbourne.
-The College is a mildly selective school that admits pupils primarily on the basis of their underlying academic ability and personal character.
+The College selects pupils primarily on the basis of their underlying academic ability and personal character.
 Entry is subject to the availability of a suitable boarding or day place.
 The College operates an equal opportunities policy.